1984 West Virginia Mountaineers football team

 The 1984 West Virginia Mountaineers football team represented West Virginia University in the 1984 NCAA Division I-A football season.
 It was the Mountaineers' 92nd overall season and they competed as a Division I-A Independent.
 The team was led by head coach Don Nehlen, in his fifth year, and played their home games at Mountaineer Field in Morgantown, West Virginia.
 They finished the season with a record of eight wins and four losses (8–4 overall) and with a victory over TCU in the Bluebonnet Bowl.

+By defeating both Pittsburgh and Penn State for the first time since 1953, West Virginia achieved its second outright Old Ironsides Trophy victory.
+1984 was the final season in which the trophy was in contention, making West Virginia the last official champions.